Skip to content

 Read replicas5 min0 minHigh

-Symptom: “Too many connections” errors Solution: Increase PGBOUNCER_MAX_POOL_SIZE, verify clients closing connections properly
+Symptom: “Too many connections” errors Solution: Increase pool_max in [database] TOML config, verify clients closing connections properly

 Symptom: p99 latency > 5 seconds Solution: Check query complexity, add database indexes, analyze slow query logs